semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

   * [Tree-Sitter Parsers](#tree-sitter-parsers)
   * [Tips for converting CST to generic AST](cst-to-ast-tips.md)

-## Building `semgrep-core` and `spacegrep`
+## Building `semgrep-core`

 ### Requirements

-Both `semgrep-core` and `spacegrep` are written primarily in OCaml.
+`semgrep-core` is written primarily in OCaml.
 You will need to [install OCaml](https://opam.ocaml.org/doc/Install.html) and its package manager OPAM.
 On macOS, it should consist in doing:

 ```bash
 brew install opam